AyomidePeat/Android-Privacy-Risk-Analyzer/README.md

 1. Drop an APK file into the `samples/` directory
 2. Run the analysis command
 3. Review console output for summary
-4. Open the generated PDF report
+4. Open the generated  report
-5. Optionally visualize all results in the Streamlit dashboard

 This end-to-end pipeline allows developers and analysts to assess privacy risks efficiently in both single-app and batch-audit modes.